edm00se/blog/_posts/2017-09-01-change-is-in-the-air.md

 ### That Conference

-This year, instead of joining friends at MWLUG 😢, I had the opportunity to attend [That Conference][that-conf-url] for the first time.
+This year, instead of joining friends at [MWLUG][mwlug-url] 😢 (now renamed to CollabSphere, next in August 2018 in Ann Arbor, MI), I had the opportunity to attend [That Conference][that-conf-url] for the first time.
 It's been on my radar for a few years, but this was my first time and I was quite pleased with it.
 It had a lot of great sessions, some great keynotes, There were some breakout sessions as well, which included some great topics and I wish I'd gone to more.
 The one I _did_ go to was on [PWAs][pwa-url]; there was some good conversation which was made even better by the fact that there is some amazing potential for PWAs w/ the inclusion of [service workers][service-workers-url].
 I'm hoping to go back next year as it was a great conference, only made better in that it was held at the [Kalahari Resort & Convention Center in Wisconsin Dells][kalahari-url].

 All in all, That Conference was great and I'm looking forward to it next year.
 If I'm ambitious enough, I'll submit an abstract as well.